bazelbuild/proposals/README.md

 This is an index of all design documents and proposals for [Bazel](https://bazel.build).

+These documents were publicly sent for review on the [bazel-discuss](https://groups.google.com/forum/#!forum/bazel-discuss) mailing list.

 # Index

 | Last updated | Title                                                                                                                           | Author    | Category              | Status      |